 The central role of practice in this relation relates to another area of research, Kantian ethics.
 His interests lie in particular in the interpretative issues raised by the Formula of Universal Law, as well as the role of a broadly Kierkegaardian notion of faith in grounding ethics.

-Chris Onof is a member of the editorial board of and is co-founder of the journal Episteme.
-He is Area Editor for 18th Century German Philosophy at the Internet Encyclopedia of Philosophy.
+Chris Onof is a member of the editorial board and co-founder of the journal Episteme (Cambridge University Press).
+He is Area Editor for 18th Century German Philosophy at the Internet Encyclopedia of Philosophy and on the Steering Committee of Transcendental Philosophy Research.
 He is a member of the Editorial Board of Kant Studies Online, and Assessing Editor of the Journal of Mind and Behavior.